swe-students-fall2025/0-git-practice-nateisnataliehan/README.md

 I find this important because it fosters collaborative decision-making: developers, managers, and business users can now work together with shared understanding.

 — *Natalie Han*

+## Peer Comments

+### Omer Hortig
+I agree with **Natalie** that AI will allow broader participation in product development, yet I do believe that could also cause problems if someone without the proper context starts making changes in a codebase with AI.
+I think that in the future, making sure that teams have very strong governance practices will be essential as non-technical "new-comers" join the fray.